 Mentoring relationships meet at a set time and location with the support of a Site Coordinator.
 The HSBM model is unique because there are positive measurable benefits for both the high school student (the Big) and the elementary or intermediate student (the Little).

-The HSBM Program is currently provided in partnership with a local school district, including Lewiston-Porter, Cleveland Hill, Maryvale and Niagara Falls City School Districts.
+The HSBM Program is currently provided in partnership with a local school district, including the Lewiston-Porter, Cleveland Hill, Maryvale and Royalton-Hartland School Districts.